 Students who do not wish to pursue the Concentration in Entrepreneurship may instead the Undergraduate Certificate in Entrepreneurship.

-The Center for Entrepreneurial Studies advances hands-on entrepreneurial learning and fosters an entrepreneurial spirit in our students.
+The Center of Innovation and Entrepreneurship advances hands-on entrepreneurial learning and fosters an entrepreneurial spirit in our students.
 The business community and alumni entrepreneurs help shape curriculum and mentor students to prepare them for entrepreneurial endeavors, whether they work for a large corporation, mid-sized company or a start-up.

 Experience Seton Hall.
 Visit Us Today.